Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NFL conference championships, more

 WR Davante Adams, Los Angeles Rams, 4.5 receptions - Higher (1.05x)

-Adams can be a difference-maker.
+Adams has played well in key situations.
 He has caught five or more passes in seven games this season, including five in a 34-31 win at Carolina in the NFC Wild Card Round on Jan.
 10. The SportsLine Model projects 4.8 receptions, giving this a 3.5 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 WR Cooper Kupp, Seattle Seahawks, 2.5 receptions - Lower (1.06x)

-Kupp has gone under his receptions market in four of his last five games against a top-third defense.
+Kupp has been bottled up by good defenses.
+He has gone under his receptions market in four of his last five games against a top-third defense.
 The SportsLine Model projects 2.2 receptions, giving this a 4 out of 5 rating.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 4.72x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.